galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

  1. Which cell the sequence came from
  2. Which transcript the sequence came from

-When the sequence is mapped against a reference genome, we can then see which gene locus it aligns to and qualitavely assert that, together with the two pieces of information above, the sequence depicts a transcript from a specific gene that originated from a specific cell.
+When the sequence is mapped against a reference genome, we can then see which gene locus it aligns to and qualitatively assert that, together with the two pieces of information above, the sequence depicts a transcript from a specific gene that originated from a specific cell.

 Barcodes come in a variety of formats, and in this tutorial we will be looking at the [CEL-Seq2 protocol](https://doi.org/10.1186/s13059-016-0938-8) used in droplet-based single-cell RNA-seq.